BranchMetrics/ios-branch-deep-linking-attribution/README.md

 let stage = "2"

 // Branch UIActivityItemProvider
-let itemProvider = Branch.getBranchActivityItemWithParams(params, andFeature: feature, andStage: stage, andTags: tags) items.append(itemProvider)
+let itemProvider = Branch.getInstance().getBranchActivityItemWithParams(params, andFeature: feature, andStage: stage, andTags: tags) items.append(itemProvider)

 // Pass this in the NSArray of ActivityItems when initializing a UIActivityViewController